ROCm/Experimental_ROC/distro_install_scripts/CentOS/CentOS_7.6/README.md

-# CENTOS 7.6 NOT YET SUPPORTED IN ROCm 1.9.x!

-This directory exists as a work-in-progress and should not currently be used to attempt to install ROCm 1.9.x on CentOS 7.6.
-The ROCK kernel module installation will fail, and ROCm will fail to work.

 ## Scripts for Installing ROCm on CentOS 7.6

 This directory contains directions and scripts for installing ROCm on CentOS 7.6.